intwebg/silverstripe-extrameta/README.md

 - The $SiteConfig.Image will be taken if $image isnt added inside pages.

 Social media image usage:
+- Include SocialMediaPack inside the head of your site to override random shared images
-- You must include SocialMediaLinks to display social media link into a templates
+- You must include SocialMediaLinks to display social media link into a templates (Ex.: footer)
 - And include SocialMediaShares to display social media sharing capabilities

 Good for:
 - News shared image
 - Blog shared image
-- Show social links in footer or header

 Informations for your page templates:
 - If you use a different image field name (ex.: NewsImage), you can duplicate it like: